Christmas for families at Mottisfont

 The trail will take place between 4 December and 3 January, so come along and explore the beautiful gardens at Mottisfont.

 As well as the trail around the grounds, you’ll find festive decorations both inside and out.
 Lanterns and twinkling lights line our garden pathways, and you can spot signs of woodland creatures gathering for Christmas celebrations and preparing for winter.

 A traditional nativity scene and advent ring will be on display in the Cellarium.

 A selection of rooms are open inside the house.
 You’ll find trees dressed in traditional baubles and colours for a cosy, Christmassy feeling.
 Mantelpieces will be adorned with swags of foliage and festive floral arrangements.
 Look out for more little woodland creatures nestling down among the decorations.

 Keeping you safe inside the house

 To keep you safe we have introduced a one-way route through the house and hand sanitising gel will be made available on entry and exit.
-We are also limiting the number of people who can access the house at any one time.
-Due to limits on capacity, it may not be possible for everyone to access the house during their visit.

 In line with government guidance visitors to our house are required to wear a face covering.
 Please bring one along with you.